Bertram Zarins, MD

 The Ukrainians now face the same fate.
 Of three million Ukrainian refugees, 5,000 have arrived in Latvia and more are coming.

 Now, new needs have arisen and we are re-directing the LMF to provide emergency assistance to Ukrainian refugees.
 The Latvian Medical Foundation will assist Ukrainian medical personnel who have come to Latvia and will work to help more resettle in Latvia.
 The LMF will help the refugees with their medical care expenses and other needs.
 We will provide financial support ($1,000) to Ukrainian war refugees who have received a residence visa in Latvia and will work in one of the Latvian healthcare facilities.
-Now more than 100 medical professionals are waiting for our support.
+More than 100 medical professionals have recieved our support.
 We will provide this support, in cooperation with the Latvian Medical Association, Latvian hospitals and state institutions, so that the aid reaches those who need it more quickly.

 Latvian surgeons have gone to Ukraine to help on the ground and LMF will send necessary medical equipment to them.

-If you would like to help, please send a donation here or to: Latvian Medical Foundation, c/o Dr. Bertram Zarins, MD, MGH Sports Medicine, 175 Cambridge Street, Boston, MA 02114 USA.
+If you would like to help, please send a donation here or to: Latvian Medical Foundation, C/O Bertram Zarins, M.D, P.O.
+Box 7, Marion, MA 02738 USA.